Practical Steps to Take After Releasing an MVP

 Step 2: Analyze and Monitor User Interaction with Your Product

 What comes after minimum viable product release for public use?
-First, visitors start interacting with the product's initial versions and generate tons of behavioral data.
-As a startup, it's your ultimate goal to gain insights into user behavior and identify flaws in user experience.
+First, visitors start interacting with the product's initial version and generate tons of behavioral data.
+It's your ultimate goal to then gain insights into user behavior and identify flaws in user experience

-You can take advantage of the following product performance metrics indicating the avenues for MVP improvement:
+Design, ease of navigation, and copy matter too.
+So, you can take advantage of various product performance metrics indicating the different avenues for MVP improvement:

 • clicks per UI element;